MrXtheunknownone/ShinyNewNvimConfig/README.md

+# Welcome to my nvim config! :)

-# Installation
+## Installation
-For cloning this first create a directory called 'nvim' and clone into it
+After cloning rename the directory to 'nvim'